Last updated on February 27th, 2022

-Globally there are some 1 billion people rely on fish for their main source of animal protein globally and over 200 million others who make their livelihoods by fishing in one way or another – mostly in developing nations.
-For those in the poorest countries, healthy oceans, lakes and rivers mean food, jobs and a future.
+Globally there are some 1 billion people who rely on fish for their main source of animal protein globally and over 200 million others who make their livelihoods by fishing in one way or another – mostly in developing nations.
+For those in the poorest countries, healthy oceans, lakes, and rivers mean food, jobs, and a future.

 Unlike its commercial counterpart, recreational fishing has a dual value, however.
-In additional to its being a popular global sport, it also has an economic value – a very big one.
+In addition to its being a popular global sport, it also has an economic value – a very big one.

 In the U.S. alone, recreational fishing is an industry that employs close to a million people and contributes in excess of $100 billion to the economy annually.
 So, we all should have both a personal as well as an economic incentive to protect its future.

-It goes without saying that we are passionate about our sport; but we must be equally passionate about the protection of the fisheries that make it all possible.
-Most of us are aware of the detrimental impacts of pollution, overfishing, habitat destruction and other threats on our aquatic ecosystems.
+It goes without saying that we are passionate about our sport, but we must be equally passionate about the protection of the fisheries that make it all possible.
+Most of us are aware of the detrimental impacts of pollution, overfishing, habitat destruction and other threats to our aquatic ecosystems.

-For examples of this, we can look at the Atlantic Striped Bass and the Florida Snook and to see how social awareness and sustainable practices brought fish stocks from the brink of disaster to once again healthy, thriving populations.
+For an example of this, we can look at the Atlantic Striped Bass and the Florida Snook and see how social awareness and sustainable practices brought fish stocks from the brink of disaster to once again healthy, thriving populations.

-As sport fishermen, there are many things we can do to protect fish and other living organisms in our rivers, lakes and oceans – from the practicing catch and release to decreasing the amount of carbon we release into the environment.
+As sport fishermen, there are many things we can do to protect fish and other living organisms in our rivers, lakes, and oceans – from practicing catch and release to decreasing the amount of carbon we release into the environment.